electron/electron/docs/api/native-image.md

 Returns [`Size`](structures/size.md).

-If `scaleFactor` is passed, this will return the aspect ratio corresponding to the image representation most closely matching the passed value.
+If `scaleFactor` is passed, this will return the size corresponding to the image representation most closely matching the passed value.

 #### `image.setTemplateImage(option)`